bioinfo-pf-curie/geniac/utils/docs/process.rst

      """
    }

-Defining a variable in the ``params`` scope offers the possibility to set custom options in command line if the user does no want to use the dafaults:
+Defining a variable in the ``params`` scope offers the possibility to set custom options in command line if the user does no want to use the defaults:

 ::